Market Entry FAST TRACK

 - Concentration on core business without administrative overhead

-- Simple transition to potential subsidiary at any time
+- Simple transition to a subsidiary at any time

 - One invoice only for all monthly expenses